-For further information on UK income and the remittance basis please refer to Tax and Duty Manual Part 05-01-21 and e brief 47/10, which is copied in Appendix 1
+For further information on UK income and the remittance basis please refer to Tax and Duty Manual Part 05-01-21.

-5. Frequent Questions as regards the remittance basis of assessment
+- 5. Frequent questions as regards the remittance basis of assessment - 5.1.

-5.1.
 What is the basis for stating that a foreign employment is a foreign possession for the purposes of the remittance basis of assessment?

-The meaning of possession is not defined in the Taxes Acts.
+The meaning of possession is not defined in the TCA.
 The most frequently quoted tax case on the meaning of a 'possession' is that of Colquhoun v Brooks (2 TC 490) wherein Lord MacNaughten stated:

-....
-I am, therefore, forced to the conclusion that in the expression 'foreign possession' as used in the Act of 1799 the word 'possession' is to be taken in the widest sense possible as denoting everything that a person has as a source of income.
+....I am, therefore, forced to the conclusion that in the expression 'foreign possession' as used in the Act of 1799 the word 'possession' is to be taken in the widest sense possible as denoting everything that a person has as a source of income.

-In Bennet v Marshall (22 TC 73), it is stated -
+In Bennet v Marshall (22 TC 73), it is stated: